 What are the legal challenges in providing data sharing services?

 Many private companies have been established, in Australia and elsewhere, to provide a range of SSA services to assist small operators in safely conducting activities in outer space.

 Entrepreneurs interested in providing SSA services need to be mindful of the types of legal challenges that might arise in the course of their activities.
 SSA data may be considered sensitive by certain entities, particularly if it relates to the position, trajectory or manoeuvres of assets with national security significance.
-If collected data enables the identification of sensitive assets, even incidentally, a service provider may become subject to government interest and scrutiny.
+If collected data enables the identification of sensitive assets, even incidentally, a service provider may become subject to government interest, scrutiny and control.